brentr/wineftd2xx/README.md

 Microsoft Windows applicatons running under Wine.

 Almost all calls are emulated, except those that have no meaning under Unix.
-To date, however, it has been tested only with the Intronix LogicPort running under 32-bit Intel Linux.
-64-bit Intel *should* also work.

 Note that wine version >= 1.7.27 is recommended.